Cutting Comb Is A Sticky Gooey Mess, But Processing It Is Fun!

 After cooling the wax hardened and looked like this.

 I removed it by pushing it down on one side.
 I ended up with a thin circle of wax about 8 inches in diameter.
 Now this wax will be ready to use for whatever beeswax project I decide to do.
-I put the wax in a Ziploc bag and stored it in the freezer until I need it.
 I was surprised how simple the whole process was.
 Once I have large quantities of honey and wax it will get more complicated, but this project only took a few hours.
 It was perfect for a small amount of wax and was quite fun!

 Other Posts You May Enjoy:

 - First Inspection Of The Two Queen Hive System